try·st·imu·li

 This is a technical manual for versioned nodes.
 It first introduces the general paradigm, then discusses how applications and programs might interact with that paradigm.

 Understand that this document does not dictate exchange formats, protocols, or even application programming interfaces for working with versioned nodes.
-It is a technical introduction, not a specification.
-In particular, there are a multitude of possible exchange formats, cryptography, and protocols that may fit into this paradigm that are not discussed here.
+We are concerned with the data storage paradigm, not a specification of an implementation of that paradigm.

 Nodes

 The core of versioned nodes are of course the nodes.
-Nodes are the fusion of some opaque data and a list of links to other nodes.
-These links convey the capability to fetch and read those other nodes, and may convey the capability to write new versions of them.
+Nodes are the fusion of some opaque data, an ordered list of links (bundles of capabilities) to other nodes, and a list of previous versions for mutable nodes.

 Nodes should be limited in size.
 Both in the number of links and the amount of data.
 Typically, the entire node must be read into memory to verify its integrity, both to verify the fetch capability and to check any authenticated encryption.